jsoref/heartwood/crates/radicle-cli/examples/git/git-push-canonical-lightweight-tags.md

  * [new tag]         v1.0-hotfix -> v1.0-hotfix
 ```

-Since Alice crated a lightweight tag, resolving the reference on Bob's end yields an object of type 'commit'.
+Since Alice created a lightweight tag, resolving the reference on Bob's end yields an object of type 'commit'.

 ``` ~bob
 $ git cat-file -t v1.0-hotfix